SLongofono/FingerGAN/README.md

 pip3 install torch torchvision
 ```

+# Quick Start
+Included in the repository is the state of a pretrained generator such that
+the demo program can be run immediately.
+There is no need to run the training
+program unless you wish to modify it.
+Simply follow the demonstration
+instructions below.

 # Training
 Training the dataset takes a few hours on a laptop, as we did not have a GPU
 at our disposal to exploit.
 The original code includes additional setup code